TejuSkye06/digital-literacy-project/README.md

 ## Task 1: Digital Literacy Infographic
 A one-page infographic was created using Canva to explain the concept of digital literacy, its importance, safe internet practices, and maintaining a professional online presence.
 The design uses clear visuals and concise points to ensure easy understanding.

+## Task 2: Student Digital Portfolio
+I created and updated a professional profile on GitHub, LinkedIn, and Kaggle to establish a digital presence.
+My GitHub includes a profile README and project showcases, LinkedIn highlights educational background, while Kaggle is set up for exploring data science and datasets.